Macon Miller Trust Attorney

-Set up the checking account at a bank.
+Set up a checking account at a bank.
 Your Miller Trust will be connected to a checking account, and you can consult with your attorney about the best options (typically, banks without a service charge).

 Fund the Miller Trust.
 Your Miller Trust can only be funded with income.